Sheep, Wool & Wool Craft

 CVM/BFL – white/grey fine and long fleece

-CVM – pale grey/brown fleece
+CVM – rich grey/brown fleece

 Magpie